oushujun/EDTA/README.md

 Then use the following ways to install EDTA.
 One successful way is sufficient.

-The 'simplest' (and slowest) way:
+The 'simplest' and the slowest way (not recommended):

 `conda install -c bioconda -c conda-forge edta`

-More specifications helps to find the right dependencies:
+More specifications help to find the right dependencies:

 `conda install -c conda-forge -c bioconda edta python=3.6 tensorflow=1.14 'h5py<3'`